hbctraining/GCC-BOSC-2018/lessons/sample_level_QC.md

 <img src="../img/example_PCA_strain.png" width="400">

-This is great that we have been able to identify the sources of variation for both PC1 and PC2.
+It's great that we have been able to identify the sources of variation for both PC1 and PC2.
 By accounting for it in our model, we should be able to detect more genes differentially expressed due to `treatment`.

+Worrisome about this plot is that we see two samples that do not cluster with the correct strain.
+This would indicate a likely sample swap and should result in investigation on whether these samples are indeed the labeled strains.
+If we found out there was a switch, we could swap the samples in the metadata.
+However, if we think they are labeled correctly or are unsure, we could just remove the samples from the dataset.

 Still we haven't found if `treatment` is a major source of variation after `strain` and `sex`.
 So, we explore PC3 and PC4 to see if `treatment` is driving the variation represented by either of these PCs.